Vilzku/CT70A9110-Back-End/README.md

 ## How to run

-This video shows how to run the project and the main functionalities **https://youtu.be/INNc2jNpRrI**

 There is some testing data included in the repository and MongoDB Atlas -database and the corresponding files (memes) are included in this repository.

 When running the project first time both back-end and front-end modules need to get node packages installed.
 This can be done by executing the following command in the **respective directories**.